Affiliations and Designations

-In Fall 2017, Esri invited the Center for Geospatial Analytics to join an elite group of global institutions in becoming an Esri Development Center (EDC).
-The distinction comes with special access to ArcGIS software, developer summits and Esri personnel, and distinguishes NC State University as home to one of only a few dozen EDCs worldwide.
-Esri established the program to recognize “a select few leading university departments that challenge their students to develop innovative applications based upon the ArcGIS platform.”
-At the Center for Geospatial Analytics, that means working at the cutting edge of desktop, web and mobile deployments of Esri technology and building collaborations to continually advance the student experience.
+In 2017, Esri invited the Center for Geospatial Analytics to join an elite group of global institutions in the Esri Development Center (EDC) program, now known as the Esri Innovation Program (EIP).
+The distinction comes with special access to ArcGIS software, developer summits and Esri personnel and distinguishes NC State University as one of only a few dozen EIP institutions worldwide.
+Esri established the program to “cultivate innovation in GIS research and promote teaching excellence in spatial data science and analytics and GIScience in higher education institutions.”

-Associate Director of Professional Education Eric Money and Research Associate Bill Slocumb are co-representatives of NC State’s EDC, serving as liaisons between Esri and the rest of the Center for Geospatial Analytics.
+Associate Director of Educational Innovation Eric Money and Research Associate Bill Slocumb are NC State’s EIP co-representatives, serving as liaisons with Esri.
 Contact them with questions or to learn more.

-EDC Student of the Year Competition
+EIP Student of the Year Competition

-Each year, the Center for Geospatial Analytics can name an EDC Student of the Year and nominate that student for the international competition across all EDCs.
+Each year, the Center for Geospatial Analytics can name an EIP Student of the Year and nominate that student for the international competition across all EIP institutions.
 The NC State award comes with a $500 prize, a certificate of award and free Esri Press book.
 In addition, each winner’s name will be engraved on a plaque that resides at the Center for Geospatial Analytics.
 Winners of the international competition receive free travel and lodging for the Esri User Conference and its associated Education Summit in San Diego, CA.

 NGA-USGS Center for Academic Excellence